boldlink/terraform-aws-ecr/modules/public/README.md

 ## Description

-This Module Provides a Public Elastic Container Registry Repository.
+This sub-module Provides a Public Elastic Container Registry Repository.

-[NOTE:] This resource can only be used with us-east-1 region.
+[NOTE:] This resource can only be used with `us-east-1` region.

 Example available [here](https://github.com/boldlink/terraform-aws-ecr-public/tree/main/examples)